10 alternatives to paid Facebook Groups (and why you might want to start one)

 2. Slack teams

-Another option that you have for monetizing your community is to create a Slack team.
+Slack?
+Yes, Slack!
+It’s not just a work platform.
+In fact, it’s another great option that you can use to monetize your community.
+And all you have to do is create a Slack team.
 Yes, the app is traditionally used for team chat, but it’s long been a common place for the members of those teams to communicate with other groups, too.

 People use Slack teams to organize family information, school communication, and even wedding planning.
 Buffer has grown their brand’s Slack community to thousands of members, hundreds of whom post regularly, enjoying the lively discussion.
 And when Wistia moved their community to Slack, their active member base grew by 500%.